Liepāja Special Economic Zone

-Liepaja Special Economic Zone (Latvian: Liepājas SEZ) is the only special economic zone in Baltics consisting of seaport, industrial area and international airport.
-Liepāja Special Economic zone was established in 1997 to develop port operations, cargo handling, logistics, manufacturing and air transportation.
+The Liepaja Special Economic Zone (Latvian: Liepājas SEZ) is the only special economic zone in the Baltics consisting of a seaport, industrial area and international airport.
+Liepāja special economic zone was established in 1997 to develop port operations, cargo handling, logistics, manufacturing and air transportation.
 The goal of the Liepāja SEZ is to attract investments for the development of the port, manufacturing, and creating new working places.

 Operations

 Companies with SEZ status operating in the free zone have the right to the following tax exemptions: